uptonking/note4yaoo/lib-collab-crdt-examples.md

     - Most of delta-based CRDT simply assume a FIFO delivery (deltas from a same replica, are merged in-order).
     - They also enable to merge two states.
   - Dotted LogootSplit offers a delta-based version of LogootSplit with smaller metadata.
 We provide both op-based and delta-based synchronizations.
+  - Dotted LogootSplit is a replicated data structure designed for collaborative editing.
+The data structure combines a search tree and a rope.

 - https://github.com/SDharan93/replicated-document
   - A replicated document that allows collaborative editing.